DiazSk/DiazSk/README.md

 ###

-<h3 align="left">👩‍💻  About Me</h3>

-###
+# 💫 About Me:

- - 🏫 Bachelor in Computer Engineering, University of Mumbai.<br>💻 Interest's in Python.<br>- 🔭 I’m working on Python Libraries for Data Analytics & Power BI.<br>- 📚 I'm currently learning Data analytics.<br>- 📫 How to reach me zaid07sk@gmail.com<br>- 💭 "A clever person solves a problem.
+- 🏫 Bachelor in Computer Engineering, University of Mumbai.<br>- 💻 Interest's in Python.<br>- 🔭 I’m working on Python Libraries for Data Analytics & Power BI.<br>- 📚 I'm currently learning Data analytics.<br>- 📫 How to reach me zaid07sk@gmail.com<br>- 💭 "A clever person solves a problem.
 A wise person avoids it."<br>

 ###